DusanKovac/Colourising_Photographs/README.md

 Running the Test files will, currently, colourise photos from /example_input/p_(512/256) and if you want you may add more photographs.
 The current ones are downloaded from British Columbian Web archives.

 # NOTE:
 If you ever want to retrain the files, you must delete all epoch files in outputs/ModelX/epoch* .
-Or the OS package will through out an error.
+Or the OS package will throw out an error.